 How to Apply

-- Register or login to the Permit and Development Portal and submit all documents for approval.
+Register or login to your Permit and Development Portal account, and apply for Street Performer Permit.

 Hours of Performance: